meta-space-org/playnetwork/docs/client/NetworkEntity.md

 <a name='property_mine'></a>
 ### <a href='#property_mine'>.mine</a> : `boolean`
-Whether this entity is owned by the local user.
+Whether this entity is related to our User.

 <a name='property_properties'></a>
 ### <a href='#property_properties'>.properties</a> : `Array.<Object>`